 To learn about more specific recommendations for this vaccination, visit the CDC's page on HPV Vaccines.

-You can also seek out more information and be vaccinated at pharmacies like Walgreens or CVS, or by health clinics like Planned Parenthood, as well as other family planning health centers and private health care providers.
+You can also seek out more information and be vaccinated in the medical clinics of pharmacies like Walgreens or CVS, or at community health clinics, family planning health centers and private health care providers.

 You can also contact your state health department to learn more about where to get HPV vaccine in your community.